282857341/UNet-2022/readme.md

 nnUNet_trained_models/nnUNet/2d/Task001_ACDC/nnUNetTrainerV2_unet2022_acdc/fold_0/model_best.model.pkl
 ```
 # How_to_start_your_custom_training
-Every time you start a new training, you should create a new trainer that is located at ```nnunet/training/network_training``` to differentiate it from other trainers and make it inherited from the ```nnUNetTrainer```.
-After that, you can import your custom network or modify the experimental settings.
+Every time you start a new training, we recommend that you create a new trainer that is located at ```nnunet/training/network_training``` to differentiate it from other trainers and make it inherited from the ```nnUNetTrainer```.
+After that, you can start training or testing using the above command.